hudson-and-thames/arbitragelab/docs/source/copula_approach/partner_selection.rst

 - Calculate the multivariate version of Spearman’s :math:`\rho` for all possible quadruples, consisting of a fixed target stock.

-- Quadruple with the largest value is considered as the final quadruple and saved to the output matrix.
+- Quadruple with the largest value is considered the final quadruple and saved to the output matrix.

 :math:`d` denotes the number of stocks daily returns observed from day :math:`1` to day :math:`n`. :math:`X_i` denotes the :math:`i`-th stock's return.